observablehq/framework/docs/config.md

 ## interpreters

-The **interpreters** option specifies additional interpreted languages for data loaders, indicating the file extension and associated interpreter (see [loader routing](./loaders#routing) for more).
+The **interpreters** option specifies additional interpreted languages for data loaders, indicating the file extension and associated interpreter.
+(See [loader routing](./loaders#routing) for more.)
 The default list of interpreters is:

 ```js run=false
 {